Amrutha2567/Amrutha2567/README.md

 <h1 align="center">Hi 👋, I'm Amrutha Vanaparthi</h1>

 Hey!
 Nice to see you.
-- I have Technical Intrests in Machine Learning , NLP
+- I have Technical Interests in Machine Learning , NLP

 - 📫 How to reach me **amruthavanaparthi@gmail.com**